roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a dedicated Kubernetes cluster.md

 -   `ExternalKubernetes`: external cluster that is registered to Container Service for Kubernetes \(ACK\). |
 |kubernetes\_version|String|No|1.16.9-aliyun.1|The version of the cluster.
 The cluster versions provided by ACK are consistent with the open source versions.
 We recommend that you select the latest version.
 If you do not specify this parameter, the latest version is used.

 You can create clusters of the latest two versions in the ACK console.
-You can create ACK clusters of other versions by calling API operations.
-For more information about the Kubernetes versions supported by ACK, see [t1960241.dita\#task\_1960241](/intl.en-US/Release notes/Kubernetes release notes/Release notes.md). |
+You can create ACK clusters of earlier versions by calling API operations.
+For more information about the Kubernetes versions supported by ACK, see [t1960241.dita\#task\_1960241](/intl.en-US/Release notes/Kubernetes release notes/Overview of Kubernetes versions supported by ACK.md). |
 |runtime|[runtime](/intl.en-US/API Reference/Commonly used parameters.md)|No|\{"name": "docker", "version": "19.03.5"\}|The container runtime of the cluster.
 The following runtimes are supported: `containerd`, `Docker`, and `Sandboxed-Container`.
 The default runtime is `Docker`.
 You must specify the name and version of the container runtime. -   `name`: the name of the container runtime.
 -   `version`: the version of the container runtime.